 The second-largest agricultural land area in the world is India.
 In rural India, agriculture provides a living for almost 60% of the households.
 The usage of antiquated machinery, poor infrastructure, and farmers’ inability to easily access a larger range of markets are just a few of the issues plaguing India’s agriculture sector.
 Farmers also only make modest earnings from crop sales.
 The more urgent issues are proper connectivity and supply chain planning.
-Let’s study some of Top 20 Agritech Startups in India.
+Let’s study some of the Top 20 Agritech Startups in India.

 Numerous new ones are emerging the Indian entrepreneurial ecosystem as a result of advances in technology, digitization, and startup culture expanding quickly.
 Farmers in India are given information, methods, and efficiencies by the Agri entrepreneurs there.